bernep/Advanced-Computer-Systems/README.md

 ```

 ### Code Structure
-The code itself has plenty of documentation explaining what is happening step-by-step, but a high level overview looks like this:
+The proj1.c file has plenty of documentation explaining what is happening step-by-step, but a high level overview looks like this:
 1) File and data initialization
-2) For each thread specified by the user, read input data as a 16kB block, and send that data block to a threading function to be compressed.
+2) For each thread specified bunzstd input.txt.zst"y the user, read input data as a 16kB block, and send that data block to a threading function to be compressed.
 3) Whenever one thread ends, write its output data to an output file, read another input data block, and start another thread.
 4) Once all threads have been exhausted and all data has been written, do some memory cleanup and end the program.